 Next, spread the dijon mustard evenly over the pastry.
 At this point, I had discovered that I through out my pastry brushes last time I used them.
 A result of waiting way to long to do the dishes and having them harden like a bristled cleaning brush.
 So, I improvised with a spoon.
 Pastry brushes added to my shopping list.

 I like freshly shredded cheese for a more sharp flavor.
-My friend Jim, the photographer, was afraid I was going to add some knuckle to this sandwich and couldn’t watch.
+My friend Jim, the photographer, was afraid I was going to add some knuckle to this egg sandwich and couldn’t watch.
 Ever see a photographer try and take a picture without looking?
 It’s quite funny.
-No knuckles were added.
+No knuckles were added, promise.

 When the eggs have started to clump together, but are still a little wet, it’s time to spread them over your pastry.
 Since you’ll be baking them, you don’t want them to cook all the way otherwise it will be a little too dry.